-failed segments of the graph.
-We thus subsequently study the active model where each failed neighbor is replaced with another node after some random search delay.
+While the passive model certainly allows P2P networks to evolve as long as the newly arriving nodes replenish enough broken links in the system, a much more resilient approach is to require that each user utilize a special neighbor-recovery strategy that can repair the failed segments of the graph and maintain constant degree at each node.
+We thus subsequently study the active model, where each failed neighbor is replaced by another node after some random search delay.
 For this scenario, we derive both the expected time to isolation E[T] and the probability π that this event occurs within the lifetime of a user.
+We conclude our analysis of the active model by deriving an upper bound on π with heavy-tailed lifetimes and comparing the resilience of k-regular networks to that of degree-irregular systems.